ITI-9-Month-Progrm/Angular/README.md

 # Angular
 Angular Fundamentals
 # Day01
-* Prepering work Enveronment .
+* Preparing work Enveronment .
 * What is TypeScript ?